Skip to content

 Read our in-depth discussion on the efficiency of mini splits and why they are a better investment than conventional AC systems.

-Difference Between Single and Multi-Zone Mini Splits
+How Do Single and Multi-Zone Mini Splits Work?

 Here is a breakdown of each system to help you decide which one you should purchase for your home: